Trying to persuade a

 bird's food dish.
 Parrots learn from the example of other birds and they also enjoy eating with a

 companion.
-Try eating a dry, cold cereal that resembles the pellets you are
+Eat a cold cereal that resembles the pellets you are

 offering.
-Trix looks like most fruit flavored pellets and Grape Nuts look like
+Trix looks like fruit flavored pellets and Grape Nuts look like

 natural ones.

-on safety or nutritional value.
-Some suggest that if a cockatiel doesn't like the fruit flavors
+labels, compare ingredients, call the manufacturers and talk to your avian vet.
+Some suggest that if a cockatiel doesn't like the fruit

-of the enhanced pellets, then it certainly will not enjoy the natural ones.
+of the enhanced pellets, then he certainly will not enjoy the natural ones.

-Another thought is that the natural pellets more closely resemble seeds, thereby
+Another thought is that natural pellets resemble seeds, thereby

-making them more attractive to a bird.
-Mama started out on the flavored, colored
+making them more appealing to a bird.
+Mama prefers a mixture of Zupreem Fruit

-future use.
-Cookie, my other cockatiel prefers Zupreem Avian Entrees, Garden
+and Zupreem All Natural, parakeet size.
+Cookie, my other cockatiel, prefers Zupreem Avian Entrees, Garden

 Click on Next for Healthy Food